-A. Experience - Mandatory ---------------------------
+Α. Experi ience - Mand latory ---- -------- --------- ------ --------

-Please indicate whether vour compan v satisfies ALL of the following:
+Please indicate whether your company satisfies ALL of the following ---

-1. dent has greater than \$1 billion in discretionary assets under management 0, 2017.
-YES 2. dent has greater than \$250 million in discretionary assets under t in the proposed product as of June 30, 2017.
-YES 3. dent has a minimum of five years experience managing assets in the oduct.
+1. • The Respondent has greater than \$25 billion in discretionary assets under management as of September 30, 2017.
+YES 2.
+Liability Driv The Respondent has greater than \$2 billion in discretionary assets under management in Liability Driven Investments (LDI) and/or intermediate to long duration products as of September 30, 2017.
+YES 3. • The Respondent has a minimum of five years experience managing LDI and/or intermediate to long duration products.
 YES 4.
-The Respond dent has experience managing public fund assets.
-YES 5. • has submitted product and organizational information in Callan Associates se, not later than Noon, Eastern Time on September 22, 2017.
-YES Date Respon ndent's information was filed in Callan Associates Inc.'s database: В. Statutory Re equirements - Mandatory 1.
+The Respond The Respondent has experience managing public fund assets.
+YES 5. ="" has submitted product and organizational information in Callan Associates se, not later than Noon, Eastern Time on January 10, 2018.
+YES Date Respoi ndent's information was filed in Callan Associates Inc.'s database: В. Statutory Re equirements - Mandatory 1.
 9.971(5), F.S., limits the type of entities that may be an investment r the Board.
 Please indicate whether the Respondent is one of the a.
 A bank as defined by s.
 658.12, F.S.
 YES b.
 An authorized insurer as defined by s.
 624.09, F.S.
-YES c.
-An association as defined by s.
+YES C. An association as defined by s.
 665.012, F.S.
 YES d.
 An authorized Securities and Exchange Commission investment adviser YES e.
-An investment company, as defined in the Investment Company Act of 1940 YES a.
-Respondent's principal office is located in the United States YES b.
-Respondent's corporate charter is located and registered in the United States YES C. Services to be Provided - Mandatory 1.
+An investment company, as defined in the Investment Company Act of 1940 YES 9.971(5)(d), F.S., requires that entities that are investment managers for the registered in the United States.
+Please indicate whether:

+Board have their principal place of business and corporate charter located and a. b.
+Respondent's principal office is located in the United States YES Respondent's corporate charter is located and registered in the United States YES 3. of the Board Fund fail to o Section 1009.971(5)(d), F.S., requires the Respondent to agree to meet the obligations of the Board to qualified beneficiaries if moneys in the Florida Prepaid College Trust Fund fail to offset the obligations of the Board due to imprudent investing by the Respondent.
+Please indicate whether: a.
+Respondent agrees to meet the obligations of the Board to qualified beneficiaries if moneys in the Florida Prepaid College Trust Fund fail to offset the obligations of the Board due to imprudent investing by the Respondent.
+YES C. Services to b e Provided - Mandatory 1.
 The Respondent agrees (by written affirmation) to provide the services as detailed in Section II and agrees to all other requirements as stated in the ITN.
-YES D. Contract - Mandatory 1.
-The Respondent expressly and affirmatively agrees to execute the contract containing all of the terms in the Investment Management Contract included in Appendix G. YES Ε. Experience - Preferred 1.
-The Respondent has experience as an investment manager for the State of Florida.
-YES NO F. Performance Criteria - Preferred.
-1. Is the average annualized tracking error of the proposed product within 475 basis points of the FTSE Russell 1000 Growth Index, net of management fees (use the fee your firm is quoting in Business Proposal), over the last five years?
-YES NO 2.
-Is the proposed product's performance track record GIPS compliant.
-YES NO
+YES D. Contract - Preferred 1.
+The Respondent expressly and affirmatively agrees to execute the contract containall of the terms in the Investment Management Contract included in Appendix F. YES e provide a detailed explanation of any and all proposed changes for the to expressly and affirmatively agree to execute the contract.